danrusei/danrusei.github.io/content/posts/danube_intro.md

 ---

-[Danube](https://github.com/danrusei/danube) is an open-source, distributed publish-subscribe (Pub/Sub) message broker system developed in Rust.
+[Danube](https://github.com/danube-messaging/danube) is an open-source, distributed publish-subscribe (Pub/Sub) message broker system developed in Rust.
 Inspired by the Apache Pulsar messaging and streaming platform, Danube incorporates some similar concepts but is designed to carve its own path within the distributed messaging ecosystem.

 At the time of writing, the Danube platform is in the early stages of development and may have missing or incomplete functionalities.
 Use with caution.
 Contributions are welcome, and you can also report any issues you encounter.

 Currently, the Danube platform exclusively supports Non-persistent messages.
 Meaning that  the messages reside solely in memory and are promptly distributed to consumers if they are available, utilizing a dispatch mechanism based on subscription types.

 ## Danube Architecture

+***This is old architecture diagram, for better understanding of the Danube architecture check the [Danube Docs](https://danube-docs.dev-state.com/architecture/architecture/).***

 Danube is a distributed platform that relies on ETCD as a persistent metadata storage system.
 This setup ensures all metadata created during system operations is reliably stored.
 The Danube cluster consists of one or more Danube brokers, which are stateless message brokers.
 This stateless design allows cluster administrators to easily spin up new instances, as topics are automatically distributed across available instances.
 Producers connect to the brokers to publish messages, while consumers connect to the brokers to consume messages.
 The communication between producers/consumers and Danube brokers is based on GRPC.